 Here are some stakeholders sales leaders need to engage with before drawing up the sales plan:

 - Marketing department: Instead of working in silos, when sales and marketing teams work together, they create more effective campaigns, handle leads better, and impress potential buyers.
-Devote time to understanding the marketing functions, tools, team structure, methods, and processes.
+Devote time to understanding the marketing functions, tools (sales enablement platforms, marketing automation software, etc.) tools, team structure, methods, and processes.

-- Customer service teams: Customer support representatives are the ones who speak to customers on a daily basis.
-Speak to them to know their pain points and the common questions customers ask.
+- Customer service teams: Customer support representatives are the ones who speak to customers daily.
+Speak to them to know their pain points and customers’ common questions.

-- Look for brand mentions: Right from comments on social media to online reviews and press mentions, it is important to get a grasp on what others think about your brand.
+- Look for brand mentions: From comments on social media to online reviews and press mentions, it is essential to grasp what others think about your brand.

 2. Study the Market